dfinity/motoko-base/doc/design.md

      Note: Not naming this `map` in order to avoid confusion for map types.

-  - `foldLeft`, `foldRight`: fold collection (have the same argument order, but their callback type differs in its order of arguments)
+  - `fold`, `foldLeft`, `foldRight`: fold unordered or ordered collection (have the same argument order, but their callback type differs in its order of arguments)

   - `filter`: narrow collections